What are the essential research strategies for students?

 2. Check Your Sources

-As the popular Internet meme quoting Abraham Lincoln states “Don’t believe everything you read on the Internet.”
+The popular Internet meme quoting Abraham Lincoln states, “Don’t believe everything you read on the Internet.”

-In this era of Fake News we are constantly reminded of the unreliability of much of the information presented as truth on the web.
-It is essential that we (and our students) have some strategies to assess the accuracy and validity of the information we come across.
+In this era of Fake News, we are constantly reminded of the unreliability of much of the information presented as truth on the web.
+We (and our students) must have some strategies to assess the accuracy and validity of the information we come across.

 A good starting point is to ask yourself the following questions when assessing new information: